cebsmind/Language_detection/README.md

 ![image](https://github.com/cebsmind/Language_detection/assets/154905924/2e6545e2-9aa1-41f4-8f14-9f0a5f3c47f8)

-We can see that our model perform pretty good with a simple approach.
-However we see that some languages performs poorly.
-Like `Chinese`, `Japanese` and `Arabic`.
-This can be explained by the complexity of theses languages, wheras latin language are less complex.
-So our method has his limits, but it's still a good start.
+"We observe that our model performs admirably well with a straightforward approach.
+However, there are certain languages, such as **Chinese**, **Japanese**, and **Arabic**, that exhibit lower performance.
+This can be attributed to the inherent complexity of these languages, in contrast to the relatively simpler structure of Latin languages.
+Thus, our method has its limitations, yet it marks a promising beginning

 ## Evaluate on test sets
-We can now evaluate our model on the test set (a set that our model never seen)
+Our next step involves evaluating the model on the test set, a dataset that the model has never encountered during training.

 ```python
 from sklearn.metrics import confusion_matrix
 import seaborn as sns